Jaceww/Blockade/README.md

 # Blockade
 Blockade game with monads.
-Created in haskell compiled cabal.
+Created in haskell and compiled with cabal.

 ### Run the code: